JJMats/behavioral_cloning/writeup.md

 The model was tested against the simulator, and output videos were generated of the model's performance on each of the tracks.
 They can be found below:
 - [Lake Track Run](./output_videos/run_lake_1.mp4)
 - [Jungle Track Run](./output_videos/run_jungle_1.mp4)

+### Final Thoughts

+This project was a great dive into deep learning, and provided an example of the power of neural networks trained on behavioral cloning.
+The Keras framework reduced the verbosity of the code to generate the model greatly, and provided much cleaner and more readable code.
+The Udacity provided simulator was an impressive tool for this project.

+Some of the complications of this project were related to data gathering and handling, and then training time of the model.
+As the training image count grew large, it was required that a generator was utilized to load batches of images to reduce the quantity of memory utilized at any given time.
+This dramatically increased training time of the model, and consistently resulted in models that would not run.
+There is intent to revisit this project with additionally gathered data to improve single lane driving on the "Jungle" track without specifically following the center dividing lane lines.

+Another improvement that may be able to be applied would be a smoothing filter applied to steering movements, prior to splitting the data, to improve vehicle stability when driving on straight sections of the road.